10 Minute Read

 Figuring out what equipment to use is, among other things, one of the main challenges when learning to surf.
 Leashes, wax, boardshorts and bikinis, rash vests and wetsuits can be considered secondary.
 Your performance is directly related to what you have under your feet.

-Choosing the right surfboard determines how you will progress.
+Choosing the best beginner surfboard determines how you will progress

-In the case of beginners, can make or break the surfing experience – and we all know, the old cliche, ‘the best surfer is the one having the most fun!’
+Your board choice can make or break your surfing experience – and we all know the old cliche, ‘the best surfer is the one having the most fun!’

 Digging out a battered old board from the basement is a good place to start, but in the long run it’s best to get your own equipment suited to your ability and body.

 Want to jump straight to the boards we recommend?
 Click here